newser101/nvim-lazy/Notes.md

 ### General Settings
 The files autocmds.lua, keymaps.lua, lazy.lua and options.lua under lua/config will be automatically loaded at the appropriate time, so you don't need to require those files manually.
 LazyVim comes with a set of default config files that will be loaded before your own.

+The files autocmds.lua, keymaps.lua, lazy.lua and options.lua under lua/config will be automatically loaded at the appropriate time, so you don't need to require those files manually.
+LazyVim comes with a set of default config files that will be loaded before your own.

 ~/.config/nvim
 ├── lua
 │   ├── config